November 7, 1999: The day Andre Agassi achieved an unprecedented Parisian double

 The players : Andre Agassi and Marat Safin

-• Andre Agassi: From the top to the bottom and then back to the top
+- Andre Agassi: From the top to the bottom and then back to the top

 Andre Agassi, the “Las Vegas Kid”, was a tennis icon.
-He turned professional in 1986 and would soon become one of tennis’ biggest superstars, thanks to his incredible tennis skills as well as his keen sense of fashion, including the iconic denim shorts and the neon pink compression shorts he famously wore for Nike.
+He turned professional in 1986 and would soon become one of the game’s’ biggest superstars, thanks to his incredible tennis skills as well as his keen sense of fashion, including the iconic denim shorts and the neon pink compression shorts he famously wore for Nike.

 Taught by his father and bred at the Nick Bollettieri Academy, Agassi’s game relied on a legendary return of serve (the best of its time) and on uncanny timing, which enabled him to strike the ball on the rise on both sides with incredible power.
 This skill was revolutionary at the time, and later copied by generations of tennis players.

-After finishing runner-up three times at the majors, once at the 1990 US Open and twice in Roland-Garros (1990 and 1991), Agassi claimed his first Grand Slam title at Wimbledon in 1992, defeating big-serving Goran Ivanisevic in the final (6-7, 6-4, 6-4, 1-6, 6-4).
+After finishing runner-up three times at the majors, once at the US Open (1990) and twice in Roland-Garros (1990 and 1991), Agassi claimed his first Grand Slam title at Wimbledon in 1992, defeating big-serving Goran Ivanisevic in the final (6-7, 6-4, 6-4, 1-6, 6-4).
 This title was followed by the 1994 US Open and the 1995 Australian Open, the only time he beat his arch-rival, Pete Sampras, in a Grand Slam final (4-6, 6-1, 7-6, 6-4).

-• Marat Safin: the rising Russian
+- Marat Safin: The rising Russian

 Marat Safin, from Russia, was born in 1980.
 He obtained his first remarkable result at Roland-Garros in 1998: ranked only No 116 in the world, he made his way out of the qualifying draw, and then beat former world No 1 Agassi in the first round (5-7, 7-5, 6-2, 3-6, 6-2).
-In the next round, the 18-year-old ousted defending champion and world No 8 Gustavo Kuerten (3-6, 7-6, 3-6, 6-1, 6-4), and he was only beaten in the fourth round by Frenchman Cédric Pioline (7-5, 4-6, 6-7, 6-4, 6-4).
+In the next round, the 18-year-old ousted defending champion and world No 8 Gustavo Kuerten (3-6, 7-6, 3-6, 6-1, 6-4), and he was eventually beaten in the fourth round by Frenchman Cedric Pioline (7-5, 4-6, 6-7, 6-4, 6-4).

 Safin then reached the semi-finals in Long Island, before making it to the fourth round again at the US Open (defeated by world No 1, Pete Sampras, 6-3, 6-4, 6-2).
 He finished the year ranked 48th on the ATP Tour.
 In 1999, he claimed his first title in Boston (defeating Greg Rusedski in the final, 6-4, 7-6).
 He reached the fourth round again at Roland-Garros (lost to Dominik Hrbaty, 6-4, 3-6, 7-6, 6-3) and helped Russia reach the Davis Cup semi-finals, winning two fifth and decisive matches.
 In November 1999, Safin was world No 34.